Om1cron/DJANGO-SCHOOL-MANAGEMENT/README.md

 **Advanced-mode offers additional functionality when sending actions.**

- *Using the advanced features will not normally b
+ *Using the advanced features will not normally be useful for sending transactions and is disabled by default.*

+ * The editor has additional options
+   - changing abi field types
+   - using